fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 [Observer](http://en.wikipedia.org/wiki/Observer_pattern) pattern in
-a simple and effective way to make all these things possible and make your projects truly extensible (see the recipes section below for some possible implementation of these patterns).
+a simple and effective way to make all these things possible and make your projects truly extensible (see the recipes section below for some possible implementations of these patterns).

 The main goal of Symfony Event Dispatcher is to allow objects to communicate together without knowing each other.
 It is possible